 Cytokinetics takes a purpose-driven approach by leveraging our unique muscle biology expertise to engineer compounds with specific characteristics aimed at treating diseases that impact muscle function.
 By increasing muscle strength and performance, the treatments we are developing have the potential to preserve and extend independence and self-reliance in people suffering from debilitating diseases.
 Cytokinetics is dedicated to helping underserved patient populations which lack effective therapies.

-Cytokinetics scientists have discovered a robust pipeline of small molecule muscle activators including tirasemtiv, our Phase 3 drug candidate for people living with ALS; omecamtiv mecarbil, our Phase 2 drug candidate for people living with heart failure; and CK-2127107 (CK-107), our Phase 2 drug candidate for people living with SMA.
+Cytokinetics scientists have discovered a robust pipeline of small molecule muscle activators including tirasemtiv, our Phase 3 drug candidate for people living with ALS; omecamtiv mecarbil, our Phase 2 drug candidate for people living with heart failure; and CK-2127107 (CK-107), our Phase 2 drug candidate for people living with SMA or COPD.
 Our muscle biology drug discovery and development platform has great potential for many other diseases and medical conditions characterized by muscle weakness, fatigue, or diminished muscle function.

 In 2006, Amgen and Cytokinetics entered into a strategic alliance to discover, develop, and commercialize novel small molecule therapeutics designed to activate cardiac muscle for the potential treatment of heart failure.
 Initially, the collaboration was worldwide, excluding Japan.
 The companies expanded the collaboration in 2013 to provide Amgen with worldwide rights to develop and commercialize omecamtiv mecarbil and related compounds for the treatment of heart failure subject to development and commercial participation rights of Cytokinetics.
 Cytokinetics can elect to co-fund Phase 3 development costs, in which case Cytokinetics has the right to co-promote approved co-funded products in North America in institutional care settings.